HugoSchweke/QSproteome_protocol/README.md

 ```

-- Install the AnAnaS software
-You can download it here:[Link](https://team.inria.fr/nano-d/software/ananas/)
+- Install the AnAnaS software.
+You can download it here: [Link](https://team.inria.fr/nano-d/software/ananas/)

 - export the path to AnAnaS: